noahkra/ClustertruckSpeedrunMod/README.md

 3. Select the desired patches.
 4. Press the "Apply Patches" button.
 5. Launch the game as normal.
-6. To restore, simply press the "Rmove All Patches" button.
+6. To restore, simply press the "Remove All Patches" button.

-### Autosplitter
+### Auto splitter
 To enable the auto splitter just enable it in the patches.
 Select "Split By World" or "Split By Level" depending on your splits.
 Requirements:
 - You must use LiveSplit 1.8.29 or above.
 Older versions are not supported.